Teradata/covalent-electron/README.md

 * Install `npm install`
 * Create Electron package `npm run package`

-For a system running OS X the Covalent.app folder generated can be executed.
+For a system running OS X the dist-app/Covalent-darwin-x64/Covalent.app folder generated can be executed.
 For a Windows x64 build the Covalent-win32-x64/Covalent.exe can be executed.

 ---